owhite/OTHER/scrap.md

 ### Configuring the ODrive to perform homing.

 First, you will  need to be able to wire some devices to the ODrive digital inputs.
+There are a lot of options for wiring up your endpoint detectors - you will have to work out the details of connecting your device.
 To get you started this is a diagram of switches and devices that could work to detect your endpoints.

 ![Endpoint figure](/endpoint_figure.png)

-You will have to work out the details of connecting your device.
-There are a lot of options.
-Once you have loaded the ODrive-Endpoint firmware and attached some endpoint switches to the gpio pins, power up your ODrive.
-Perform your motor and encoder calibration, save your settings, and reboot.
+Once your endpoint detectors are connected to the gpio pins are ready to test, power up your ODrive (motor and encoder calibration should be complete).
 Test the device connections to the ODrive board by activating the device, and then in odrive tool type:

 * `something something something`

-to look at the status of your endpoint gpio pin.
+and look at the status of your endpoint gpio pin.

 If you are ready to start testing homing procedures, these variables will then need to be set:
 * `<odrv>.<axis>.config.max_endstop.gpio_num = <1, 2, 3, 4, 5, 6, 7, 8>` pick one